Vishuis

 The invitation to apply relates to the following services:

-Applicants may apply to manage all or any of the envisaged services.
-Applicants may apply as individuals, or as members of a consortium, a partnership, or a group.
+Applicants may apply to manage all or any of the envisaged services and may apply as individuals or members of a consortium, a partnership, or a group.
 Applicants have to be part of the fishing community in Waenhuiskrans, or need to have been part of the community in the past.
 In the case of a consortium, a partnership or a group, people from elsewhere may be involved, but the control has to remain with people from the fishing community.

-The criteria for a successful application will be the potential of the particular applicant or applicants to provide quality service to the community and to visitors.
-Applications will be evaluated by a technical committee through interviews and by other means, and the committee will make a recommendation to the trustees.
+The criteria for a successful application will be the potential of the particular applicant or applicants to provide a good-quality service.
+A technical committee will evaluate applications through interviews and other means and make a recommendation to the executive committee of the union and the trustees.

-Complete application documentation will be provided and will also be explained in community information sessions which will be held from time to time.
+Complete application documentation will be provided and explained in community information sessions.